linux-cultist/venv-selector.nvim/docs/USAGE.md

 2026-02-13 10:39:04 [DEBUG]: uv sync:  + urllib3==1.26.20
 ```

 Your uv environment is activated and will use the dependencies you have specified.

-If you add or remove dependencies, or change python version, the plugin will again update the active uv environment for you.
+If you add or remove dependencies, or change python version, the plugin will update the environment for you when you save the file.

+You can work with multiple uv files in different neovim buffers and switch between them.
+New terminals will also use the uv environment.

 NOTE: You *don't use the picker* to select a venv for uv environments.
 The plugin activates the venv when you open a file with metadata automatically.